-- The topic is addressed in a lucid, relevant, rigorous and coherent way. - The essay is well structured with themes/ideas/issues developed in a logical and consistent way. - There is evidence of personal experience with reference to relevant literature.

-- Clear use is made of appropriate concepts to analyse and critique experiences and issues. - There needs to be evidence of a level of self-awareness. - Clear distinctions between evidence and opinion should be maintained. - The conclusion must draw together the main arguments enabling the reader to appreciate how these points have been reached. - Length of essay should be 2,000 words +/- 10%, not including reference list.
+- \ The topic is addressed in a lucid, relevant, rigorous and coherent way. - \ The essay is well-structured with themes/ideas/issues developed in a logical and consistent way. - \ There is evidence of personal experience with reference to relevant literature - \ Clear use is made of appropriate concepts to analyse and critique their experiences and issues. - \ There needs to be evidence of a level of self-awareness. - \ Clear distinctions between evidence and opinion should be maintained. - \ The conclusion must draw together the main arguments enabling the reader to appreciate how these points have been reached. - \ Length of essay should be 2,000 words +/- 10%, not including reference list

-If the candidate satisfies the above requirements, then they may be admitted to the programme for Year 2, 3 or 4, at the discretion of the Course Director.

-In the event of a candidate failing to achieve entry, the Course Director would advise them on courses of study and appropriate experience that could be undertaken prior to the next application.
+- 2. Interview with the Course Director and a second trainer to consider the presenting portfolio, to ensure it meets the requirements of the APL policy. - 3.
+If the candidate satisfies the above requirements, then they may be admitted to the programme for Year 2, 3 or 4 at the discretion of the Course Director. - 4.
+In the event of a candidate failing to achieve entry, the Course Director would advise them on courses of study and appropriate experience that could be undertaken prior to the next application. - 5.
 Registration must be for at least one academic year.
 This is due to the nature of the course in which processes, relationships and content need time to develop.

-This policy will be reviewed every 18 months
+This policy is regularly reviewed every 18 months and updated a minimum of every 36 months if necessary.

-Last revised December 2018
+Last revised March 2021